DOT Digital Identity Service

 Type of cache implementation to use.

-Possible values: memcached or redis
+Possible values: redis, memcached or ehcache

 Common cache record expiration configuration